jhdeov/ArmenianVerbs/transliteration.md

 The transliteration does not show the following phonological rules:
 - the glide [j] is epenthesized before word-initial <ե>.
-This glide is ignored by the paradigm rules
+This glide is ignored by the paradigm rules.
 - a schwa is pronounced in consonant clusters but not shown in the orthography.
-The schwa does not affect the paradigm rules
+The schwa does not affect the paradigm rules.